-What is Conversion Rate Optimization (CRO)?
-A Beginner’s Guide
+Conversion Rate Optimization (CRO): How To Get Started

 Contact forms are the most popular tool website owners use to collect user information, particularly for service and agency sites.
 Ecommerce sites, on the other hand, might have individual product pages and a typical shopping cart function.

-Your contact forms should be easy to use and functional.
-By this, we mean that users should easily be able to submit their information and these form fills should be collected within your website to ensure quick follow-up.
+Your contact forms should be functional and easy to use.
+By this, we mean that users should easily be able to submit their information.
+These form fills should be collected within your website to ensure quick follow-up.

 Here are a few CRO best practices for using contact forms:

 - The fewer the fields, the better (typically).
-At the very least, you should collect information that allows you to follow up with leads in a timely manner.
+At the very least, you should collect information that allows you to follow up with leads promptly.
 If you want to better qualify your leads, you can add additional fields, like Industry or Budget.

 - Design matters.
 Good-looking forms typically equate to a better user experience.
 Make your text easy to read, use consistent styling, and make sure the submission button is clickable.

 - Consider customer privacy.
-With the introduction of GDPR and other consumer privacy laws, it’s become increasingly important that you let users know how their information will be collected and used.
+With the introduction of GDPR and other consumer privacy laws, it’s become increasingly important to let users know how their information will be collected and used.
 You should always include a disclaimer that states what users are subscribing to, how you will be in contact with them, and whether they can unsubscribe at any time.

-How to Measure Conversion Rate
+How To Measure Conversion Rate

-There are a number of quantitative tools that allow you to collect data to track conversions on your website.
-These include general analytics tools like Google Analytics, website heat map tools like Hotjar, sales funnel tools, contact form analytics tools, and more.
+Several quantitative tools allow you to collect data to track conversions on your website.
+These include general analytics tools like Google Analytics, website heat map tools like Hotjar, sales funnel tools, and contact form analytics tools.

-Basically, any tool that allows you to: 1) track conversions or goal completions and 2) see website traffic data, can be used to calculate your conversion rates.
+- See website traffic data (which can be used to calculate your conversion rates).

 By measuring your conversion rate, you’ll have data on how your site has performed in the past and how it’s performing now.